 Do you clip coupons?
 Do you cut your own lawn?
 Do you wash your jeans after 1 use?
-Do you check e-mail multiple times a day?
+Do you check e-mail multiple times every hour of every day?
 Do you watch more than 2 hours of TV a day?
 Do you shop for clothes frequently?

 Have you ever asked yourself if the time, money, or effort in these activities are worth the value that you extract from it?
 In other words, does the follow equation apply?

 Value (from activity) > Time + Effort + Money

 We will all assess these activities differently, so the value that I get from hiring a landscaper versus cutting my own lawn will be different from your calculation.
 It’s similar to the old story about how it’s not worth the time for Bill Gates to stop and pick up a $100 bill off the street on his way to work if it means he’ll miss 5 seconds of work (assuming he makes more than $100 every 5 seconds).

 We can certainly see value miscalculations around Christmas time.
 My wife thought that I would value seeing Jerry Seinfeld live.
 She assumed the value that I would extract from seeing him live would be worth more than the cost of the tickets.
 She’s correct in seeing that I would enjoy seeing Seinfeld live, but I would not have paid $500 for 2 tickets to see him.
 My assessment of this activity was that the value of seeing Seinfeld live was far below the time and money spent on the activity.
 We often see this when we get Christmas sweaters or tube socks as Christmas gifts.